 Residence hall staff members play a vital role in many important aspects of residence hall life.
-The Student Life Coordinator (Houston) and Residence Directors (Denton) are full-time professional staff members who assume major responsibility for the overall operation of the residence hall communities.
-The Senior Resident Assistant assists the Residence Director or Student Life Coordinator with the operation and activities of the hall.
+Area Coordinators are full-time professional staff members who assume major responsibility for the overall operation of the residence hall communities.
+The Hall Director assists the Area Coordinator with the operation and activities of the hall.
 These staff members help students utilize the facilities to their fullest, adjust to University life, and they act as advisers and counselors to students and organizations within the residential community.